4 Tips For Preventing Mold At Home

 In this article, we’ll look at what causes mold, which homes are more affected, and what types of mold are dangerous to our health.
 Then, we’ll look at some simple ways to prevent mold in your house.

 Mold needs three important things to grow: consistent moisture, limited airflow, and food.
 Any areas that remain moist without airflow have the potential for mold growth.
 Mold likes to feast on materials such as drywall, carpet padding, dust, mites, and some plant and bacterial cellulose1,2.

 WHICH HOMES ARE MORE LIKELY TO HAVE MOLD ISSUES?

 A common myth is that older homes are more likely to be full of mold, but this may not be true.
 In fact, older homes tend to have more airflow, and the positioning of water faucets and bathrooms help prevent widespread water issues.
-Also, older homes tend to have a more diverse and rich microbiome that helps keep mold in check2,3.
+Also, older homes tend to have a more diverse and rich microbiome that helps naturally balance out mold2,3.

 Newer homes, on the other hand, are more tightly built, which reduces air circulation.
 They also contain more building materials that mold likes to eat2,3.
-Lastly, newer homes have a less diverse microbiome because they are cut off from outside soil-based microbes that eat and compete with mold spores3,4.
+Lastly, newer homes have a less diverse microbiome because they are cut off from outside soil-based microbes that would otherwise balance out mold3,4.

 Mold is also likely to be an issue in homes situated in humid climates or where there has been a catastrophic flood.
 Also, over-crowded homes tend to have more problems with dampness and poor ventilation.
 Lastly, low-income rental units have higher mold issues due to less money spent on renovating and cleaning moldy areas in-between renters3.